 As a medical professional you are aware that there are both good and poor sources of health information available online.
 The same is true for medical apps.
 The apps highlighted in this guide are offered through reputable sources and many have been reviewed by doctors or other medical professionals.
 However, always be cautious when utilizing medical apps for patient care.
 Medical apps are not currently regulated (with the exception of those that require approval from the FDA), so they can be published by anyone, even those without a medical background.
 Reputable apps should clearly list creators, their credentials, and outline limitations of the app.
 Always exercise clinical judgment when using apps--if the information doesn't seem correct, then another source should be consulted.

 These apps can be used to access eBooks from Becker's collection (and elsewhere).
-Please consult the for more information about accessing, reading, and downloading eBooks.
+Please consult the eBooks subject guide for more information about accessing, reading, and downloading eBooks.